Bobholamovic/CDLab/README.md

 ## Visions

-+ Code more as a developer, or configurate more as a researcher.
++ Code more as a developer, or configure more as a researcher.
 + More free than a framework; more maintainable than a boilerplate.
 + Lightweight and fast.